Hugh Mayers MSc. (Reg BACP)

 - Existential Counselling

-I aim to be sensitive to the cultural and ethnic origins of individuals and their religious beliefs.
-Due to the amount of different cultures it would be impossible for me to say I have detailed knowledge of them all, I therefore base my Culture Sensitive Therapy on the following framework:
+I aim to be sensitive to the class, gender, sexual orientation, cultural and ethnic origins of individuals.
+Due to the amount of different cultures that exist in our society it would be impossible for me to say I have detailed knowledge of them all, I therefore base my Diversity Sensitive Therapy on the following framework:

 - Being aware of the links between the problems a person may face and their social context.

 - Valuing the idea that there is not one single idea of ‘ normal ’ that applies to all people, situations and cultures.